UII UPDATE 234 | Q1 2024

 Daniel Bizo

-Daniel serves as Research Director at Uptime Institute.
-Over the past 15 years, he has covered the business and technology of enterprise IT and infrastructure in various roles, the past ten years as an industry analyst and advisor.
+Daniel serves as Senior Research Director at Uptime Institute.
+Over the past 15 years, he has covered the business and technology of enterprise IT and infrastructure in various roles, including industry analyst and advisor.
 His research includes sustainability, operations, and energy efficiency within the data center, on topics like emerging battery technologies, thermal operation guidelines, and processor chip technology.